alhoqbani/laravel-pdf/README.md

 Laravel wrapper for mPDF 7.0

 > # UNDER DEVELOPMENT.
-Don't use for production
+Do NOT use for production

 ## Installation